 “God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear…”

-, or that there’s no hopeI love how that verse describes Him as being “ever-present”.
+The enemy would love to convince us that we’re isolated and alone, or that there’s no hope.
+But I love how that verse describes God as being “ever-present”.
 He is not some far off, distant God – He is near to us and knows what it’s like to be betrayed and abandoned by the people closest to Him.
 Don’t give up the fight - find yourself in His healing arms today and let your pain be washed away by His love.

 4. Should’ve Been Me